jacobmannshopify/SummitTest2025/memory-bank/HackDays2025/roadmap.md

-# Flappy Bird Recreation Roadmap - NextJS Edition
+# Flappy Bird Recreation Roadmap - NextJS Edition (Claude Version)

 ## Overview
 This roadmap provides a comprehensive, step-by-step guide to recreating the classic Flappy Bird game using modern web technologies.
 Each step is designed to build upon the previous one, ensuring a smooth development process from setup to deployment.